@graffiti-garden/api

 Class GraffitiAbstract

-This API describes a small but powerful set of methods that can be used to create many different kinds of social media applications, all of which can interoperate.
-These methods should satisfy all of an application's needs for the communication, storage, and access management of social data.
-The rest of the application can be built with standard client-side user interface tools to present and interact with the data — no server code necessary.
-The Typescript source for this API is available at [REDACTED while paper under review].
+These API methods should satisfy all of an application's needs for the communication, storage, and access management of social data.
+The rest of the application can be built with standard client-side user interface tools to present and interact with that data—no server code necessary!

 {